***CUSTOMER SERVICE - 866.867.0941***

 Records show references to magnetic properties as early as 600 B.C.
 The Greeks first used the word “magnet” to describe a stone that attracted iron and other ferrous pieces to itself.
 Additional origins of the word are credited to a shepherd named Magnes who discovered the stone while tending to his flock, as well as the ancient city of Magnesia (now Manisa in modern-day Turkey) where many magnetic stones were found.

 Compasses used by mariners were among early, important magnetic devices.
-It was discovered that a magnet, when allowed free movement, always pointed in the same north-south direction.
-Previously, mariners had struggled to navigate when skies were clouded, blocking the guidance from the sun and stars.
+When allowed free movement, it was discovered that a magnet always pointed in the same north-south direction.
+Previously, mariners had struggled to navigate when skies were clouded, blocking the sun's and stars' guidance.

 Magnets in Everyday Use

 Magnets have many applications in everyday life.
-From magnetic clips and push pins – good for use in the kitchen, classroom or office – to heavy duty retrieving, separating and welding magnets designed for use in manufacturing shops.
+From magnetic clips and push pins – good for use in the kitchen, classroom, or office – to heavy-duty liftingretrieving, separating, and welding magnets designed for use in manufacturing shops.
 Magnets have a variety of applications.

-Alnico magnets are made primarily from (Al), (Ni) and (Co), hence al-ni-co.
+• Alnico magnets are made primarily from (Al), (Ni) and (Co), hence al-ni-co.
 Alnico magnets are available in a variety of shapes and sizes and are very temperature stable.
-They produce a strong magnetic field and are commonly known for their popularity as red horseshoe or bar magnets.
+They produce a strong magnetic field and are commonly known for their popularity as red horseshoes or bar magnets.

-Composed of strontium carbonate and iron oxide, ceramic (ferrite) magnets are one of the popular types of magnet, partly due to their cost-efficiency.
-They can be manufactured in the forms of discs, rings, blocks, cylinders and sometimes arcs.
-Ceramic magnets have a variety of applications, including speakers, Magnetic Resonance Imaging (MRI) and magnetic assemblies of holding, retrieving and separating.
+• Ceramic (Ferrite) Magnets-Composed of strontium carbonate and iron oxide, ceramic (ferrite) magnets are one of the popular types of magnets, partly due to their cost-efficiency.
+They can be manufactured in the form of discs, rings, blocks, cylinders, and sometimes arcs.
+Ceramic magnets have a variety of applications, including speakers, Magnetic Resonance Imaging (MRI), and magnetic assemblies for holding, retrieving, and separating.

-Made from a strontium ferrite powder mixture with polymer bonding, these magnets most commonly are used in strips.
-The magnets are anisotropic (oriented) and have high-resistance to weather and natural elements, making them ideal for both indoor and outdoor usage.
+• High Energy Flexible-Made from a strontium ferrite powder mixture with polymer bonding, these magnets most commonly are used in strips.
+The magnets are anisotropic (oriented) and have high resistance to weather and natural elements, making them ideal for indoor and outdoor usage.
 High Energy Flexible magnets can be manufactured with adhesive for permanent application or plain and are inexpensive compared to other forms of magnetic material.

-A second type of rare earth magnet, it is composed of samarium, cobalt and iron.
-Samarium Cobalt (SmCo) magnets have high resistance to demagnetization, good temperature stability and are the second strongest permament magnets available.
+• Samarium Cobalt (SmCo)-A second type of rare earth magnet, it is comprised of samarium, cobalt, and iron.
+Samarium Cobalt (SmCo) magnets have high resistance to demagnetization, temperature stability, and are the second strongest permanent magnets available.

 Master Magnetics is your magnet source for magnet material.
 Shop all of our collections here.